MarioRicalde/copilot-observations/README.md

 - The table is generated in agent step #4.
 - In step #5, we decorate part of the string.

+### Recursion

+On step five we ask the model to add one comma at a time.
+This causes models that are not very capable of handling recursion to fail at producing the expected output.

 ### Bad Agent Names

 Uses first, sed, tri, forth, fif and verify as suffixes just to complicate things a bit.